IvettB/startup/README.md

 - Git push often!
 It is a way to double save your work
 - If you have difficulties with your development environment, copy everything to CodePen and keep working until help arrives
 - Don't worry too much about what isn't required now.
 JavaScript will make everything better.

+# Simon JavaScript

+This assignment was much harder than I expected.
+Initially, I attempted to write JavaScript from scratch, but nothing worked for hours.
+I didn't realize that it wasn't enough to just make new functions in JavaScript.
+Everything needs to be referenced in the HTML files as well.
+This made the assignment from scratch extremely difficult.
+I ended up cloning the example repo and worked on understanding the code rather than creating everything from scratch.
+It was overall a great learning experience, but this assignment definitely made me nervous about my startup JavaScript.